DDriggs00/mavlinkinterface/docs/active/setFlightMode.md

 # setFlightMode( mode )

-Sets the submarine's flight mode to the given value.
+Sets the drone's flight mode to the given value.

 ## Flight Modes